-From mid November to mid December 2018 the warp for Sample 1 was spun on a drop spindle with a 20 g whorl on a 19 cm and 21 cm spindles.
-The weft was spun from 3rd to 6th January with a 15 gram whorl/19 cm spindle.
+From mid-November to mid-December 2018 the warp for Sample 1 was spun on a drop spindle with a 20 g whorl on a 19 cm and 21 cm spindles.
+The weft was spun from 3^{rd} to 6^{th} January with a 15 g whorl/19 cm spindle.
 The warping of the warp-weighted loom and the weaving was done in January and the weaving speed was about 3 cm/hour.
 Especially the changing of the shed was time consuming.
-Sample 1 was taken off the loom the 12th of March during a project meeting.
+Sample 1 was taken off the loom the 12th of March 2019 during a project meeting.
 At that time, the weave was more open than the original textile H14 from Hedeby, but it is estimated that after washing, the textile will shrink to the desired density.

-Until the month of May, ID continues the spinning and weaving processes with Sample 2 and 3.
+In November 2018, ID was assisted by intern Julia Hopkin (JH) from Exeter University, who is doing a MA in experimental archaeology.
+JH helped separating and combing wool for the warp of sample H14.
+In January, February and March ID was assisted by intern Mia Lohse (ML).
+ML helped washing, sorting and combing the wool for sample H2, and she wove an extra piece of sample H14 using up the last of the warp.
+During their internship both JH and ML also helped creating costumes in LL.
+In autumn 2019, Ida was assisted by weaver Marie Wallenberg (MW) from University of Gothenburg, who provided new knowledge and good ideas in weaving matters.
+Especially, MW introduced the use of glue on the warp threads.
+The glue prevents too much friction between the warp and weft in the weaving process.
+Until the month of May 2019, ID continued the spinning and weaving processes with Sample 2.
 In this spinning process, a distaff was introduced.
-Meanwhile, Søren Ravn Stadsholt is working on a wooden chest, the so-called "Textile & Tool Box" that will contain textile samples as well as the used tools and different fibre samples.
-The chest is based on the chest from Mästermyr, Gotland in Sweden.
+Sample 2 was taken off the loom the 15th of November 2019.